-While a law requires the labeling of wheat-free products, be aware that "wheat free" doesn't necessarily mean "gluten free," as wheat-free products may have barley and rye (gluten-containing grains) in them.
+While a law requires the labeling of wheat-free products, be aware that "wheat-free" doesn't necessarily mean "gluten-free," as wheat-free products may have barley and rye (gluten-containing grains) in them.

-Your local support group might have a list of restaurants where the chef is familiar with the gluten-free diet.
+Your local support group may have a list of restaurants where the chef is familiar with the gluten-free diet.
 Ask at restaurants or consult your dietitian or a celiac disease support group for this type of information.

-Sometimes, no matter how well prepared you are, you might not be able to find out if a particular food is gluten free.
+Sometimes, no matter how well prepared you are, you might not be able to find out if a particular food is gluten-free.
 When in doubt, leave it out!

 Here are some tips to remember when choosing foods for celiac disease: